Back

 Latch

 Latch is an IoT app that is popular in the United States.
-It controls smart locks in apartment buildings: from a front door to elevators, a lobby entrance, a terrace, and a mailroom.
+It controls smart locks in apartment buildings: a front door to elevators, a lobby entrance, a terrace, and a mailroom.

 The interface is simple: users see the list of spaces that they have access to, choose the door they need, and click the unblock button.
 The app uses Bluetooth to connect to the latch and open it.
 Also, users can share access with the guests and see the history of “unlocks.”